 Daily ED handover meetings followed by Consultant delivered ward rounds on LJU daily with the F1.
 Allocated supervision consultant each afternoon for direct supervision on ED shop floor.
 An expectation that ALL patients seen in ED by the F1 are reviewed with a consultant (usually) or senior clinical decision maker to guide plans and ensure ongoing learning.
-An anmed ED consultant for F1 training will meet on a regular basis to cover key topics of importance in ED.
+A named ED consultant for F1 training will meet on a regular basis to cover key topics of importance in ED.
 Weekly academic sessions with the opportunity to present a case, and to participate in the discussion of journal articles.
 Monthly ED M&M sessions, chance to present any work performed.
-Teaching and supervising medical students in audit and the opportunity to undertake small research project if appropriate.
+Teaching and supervising medical students.
+Involvement in audit and the opportunity to undertake small research project if appropriate.
+Trainees are released to attend mandatory FY1 teaching and study leave is facilitated.